CineInfini/master-reference/cineinfini_cost_model_param/src/README.md

 *"A Parametric Cost Model for AI‑Driven Film Production: Realistic Estimates and Sensitivity Analysis"*.

 The model estimates the **technical rendering cost** (video, audio, VFX, AI editing) of a 90‑minute feature film generated entirely by AI.
-All constants are defined with low/medium/high intervals, and the user can adjust film duration, VFX duration, regeneration rate, and currency.
+All constants are defined with low/medium/high intervals, and the user can adjust film duration, VFX duration, regeneration rates for each component, and currency.

-**Key assumptions (version 6.0):**
+**Key assumptions (version 6.2):**
 - Cinema‑quality video cost: **$0.40 per second** (median)
-- Regeneration attempts per shot: **25** (range 20–30)
+- Video regeneration attempts per shot: **25** (range 20–30)
+- Lower regeneration rates for TTS (0.2), music (0.2), VFX (0.5), editing (0.2)
 - 90‑min film ≈ 1,200 shots (5 seconds each)

 ---